 Motown Historical Museum was awarded a $500,000 grant, to renovate and expand the Motown Museum facility.

 Invest Detroit’s Strategic Neighborhood Fund was awarded a $1 million grant to invest in real estate development and public infrastructure in the Southwest, West Village and Livernois-McNichols Corridor neighborhoods.

-The Detroit Riverfront Conservancy was awarded a $125,000 grant to support land-use inclusive planning processes for the Detroit Riverfront.
+The Detroit Riverfront Conservancy was awarded a $2,000,0000 grant to support operations, capital expansion and enhancement of park infrastructure.

 Allied Media was awarded $250,000 to support renovation of the LOVE Building as a local-national hub for social justice integrating community connectivity with restorative and universal design principles